-20. Cash and Cash Equivalents
+19. Cash and Cash Equivalents

-As at 30 June 2013, the cash and bank balance denominated in RMB amounted to approximately RMB508,255,000 (2012: RMB580,397,000) which are deposited with the banks in the PRC.
+As at 30 June 2012, the cash and bank balance denominated in RMB amounted to approximately RMB580,397,000 (2011: RMB316,230,000) which are deposited with the banks in the PRC.
 The RMB is not freely convertible into foreign currencies.
-However, under the PRC Foreign Exchange Control Regulations and Administration of Settlement, Sales and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for foreign currencies through the banks that are authorised to conduct foreign exchange business.
+Under the PRC Foreign Exchange Control Regulations and Administration of Settlement, Sales and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for foreign currencies through the banks that are authorised to conduct foreign exchange business.